ohClaire/Rancid-Tomatillos/README.md

     Browse and choose from a selection of movies
   </h4>

-Rancid Tomatillos provides a selection of movies released between 2019-2020to to choose from
+Rancid Tomatillos provides a selection of movies released between 2019-2020to for you to choose from.
+Select a movie to see previews and read more information about the movie.
+You can also search for a specific movie you're interested in while on our main page.

 ## Table of Contents
 - [Overview](#Overview)